 • Open the lid, remove the chicken pieces and set aside.
 Blend the spinach and other ingredients to a creamy texture preferably using an immersion blender.

-• If needed, cut the chicken into smaller pieces and then add it back to the spinach curry.
+• Cut the chicken into smaller pieces about 1 inch in size and then add it back to the spinach curry.

 • Chicken Saag is ready.
 Enjoy with naan, roti or rice.